DataSQRL/datasqrl.github.io/docs/reference/operations/deploy/overview.md

 docker run --rm -v $PWD:/build datasqrl/cmd compile myscript.sqrl myapischema.graphqls
 ```

-The compiler populates the `build/` directory with all the build artifacts needed to compile the data pipeline.
+The compiler populates the `build/` directory with all the build artifacts needed to compile the data layer.
 Inside the build directory is the `deploy/` directory that contains all the deployment artifacts for the individual engines configured in the [package configuration](../../package-config).

 ### Build Executables